Top of the page

 You don't have to eat special foods.
 You can eat what your family eats, including sweets once in a while.
 But you do have to pay attention to how often you eat and how much you eat of certain foods.

-The Nutrition Facts label on packaged foods tells you how much carbohydrate is in a serving of the food.
+The Nutrition Facts table on packaged foods tells you how much carbohydrate is in a serving of the food.
 First, look at the serving size on the food label.
 Is that the amount you eat in a serving?
 All of the nutrition information on a food label is based on that serving size.
 So if you eat more or less than that, you'll need to adjust the other numbers.
 Total carbohydrate is the next thing you need to look for on the label.
 If you count carbohydrate servings, one serving of carbohydrate is 15 grams.

 For foods that don't come with labels, such as fresh fruits and vegetables, you'll need a guide that lists carbohydrate in these foods.
-Ask your doctor, dietitian, or diabetes educator about books or other nutrition guides you can use.
+Ask your doctor, dietitian, or certified diabetes educator about books or other nutrition guides you can use.

 If you take insulin, you need to know how many grams of carbohydrate are in a meal.
 This lets you know how much rapid-acting insulin to take before you eat.
 If you use an insulin pump, you get a constant rate of insulin during the day.
 So the pump must be programmed at meals to give you extra insulin to cover the rise in blood sugar after meals.